hmnaik/hmnaik.github.io/docs/about/outreach.md

 This page has a small list of my activities in the direction of science outreach or science communication.

-## Talks
-- Invidted talk at Akademie Darstellende Kunst (Dec 2020)
-- Animalesque :
-- "How can we know what animals know? and why do we care?" for BNHS [link](https://youtu.be/x5nwoIhj_zI).
-- WII :
-- Vets :
-- "Stories from India: Animals, People, Science and Conservation" for MaxCine [link](https://youtu.be/UCaZJvag1hc).

 ## Pop-science articles
 - "VR for animals by animals" for [Vigia megazine](https://vigia.tech/zeitschriften/virtuelle-realitaeten/).
 Originally published in German.
 - Article on the idea of using satellites for migration studies for Aranyak megazine of Forest Dept. of Kerala.
 Originally published in Malayalam with some editorial changes.
 [English version](https://hemalnaik.medium.com/the-dawn-of-migration-science-823c7ecaa681).

+## Movies and Video lectures
+- [Magic in the Manipuri Sky](https://youtu.be/mxC8eEqUKZ0): A short documentation of efforts done in Manipur (India) for protection of Amur Falcons.
+- "How can we know what animals know? and why do we care?" for BNHS [link](https://youtu.be/x5nwoIhj_zI).
+- "Stories from India: Animals, People, Science and Conservation" for MaxCine [link](https://youtu.be/UCaZJvag1hc).
+- "Animals in Virtual Environments" - Presented online at IEEEVR 2020 [link](https://youtu.be/K127jF7HH2E)

 ## SciArt Initiatives
 Since 2020, I have started working with independent artists and artistic institutions.